 As Jesus’ followers came to understand that He was the Messiah, they naturally assumed He would immediately begin to take over the world government, beginning with the oppressive Roman Empire.
 But His followers misunderstood the timing and missed the prophecies about the need for Messiah to first suffer before His coming reign.

-When Christ came the first time, He came as a humble sacrifice for the sins of the world.
-He was then resurrected and ascended into heaven.
+When Christ came the first time, He came as a humble sacrifice for the sins of the world, purifying believers to be worthy for His eternal and holy kingdom.
+He was then resurrected and ascended into heaven, interceding on our behalf until it is the Father’s time to install the kingdom.

 In Matthew 24, Jesus spoke about the future with His disciples.
 As they were gathered near the temple in Jerusalem, admiring its great architecture, He warned them that the temple would be destroyed, and that every stone would be overturned.
 This happened around forty years later under the Roman Army of Titus in 70 AD.
 Evidence of these giant temple stones being thrown down has been unearthed and can be seen in Jerusalem today.

-Jesus also spoke to His disciples about His return at the end of the age, which will be at a time of great tribulation for the world.
+Jesus also told His disciples that His return at the end of the age will come after a time of great tribulation for the world.

 King Nebuchadnezzar had a dream that greatly troubled him.
 He wanted to learn the truth about its meaning from his advisors, but he did not fully trust them to be correct.
 These elite Babylonian advisors specialized in the science of astronomy as well as demonic arts such as astrology, magic, and sorcery.
 But the King wanted to be sure, so he did not just allow them to explain his dream – he demanded that they also tell him the content of the dream itself, or face death.